kubernetes-sigs/cluster-api-addon-provider-helm/README.md

 <img src="https://img.shields.io/badge/join%20slack-%23cluster--api-brightgreen"></a>
 </p>

-# Cluster API Add-on Provider for Helm
+# Cluster API Add-on Provider for Helm!

 ### 👋 Welcome to CAAPH!
 Here are some links to help you get started: